-On November 4, Houthi-Saleh forces launched a Scud-derived Burkan 2H ballistic missile toward Riyadh, the capital of Saudi Arabia.
-Saudi air defenses employed at least four Patriot interceptors which achieved a successful intercept.
-According to Yemen’s Houthi-controlled Defense Ministry, the long-range missile was aimed at the King Khalid International Airport.
+On November 4, Houthi-Saleh forces launched a Scud-derived Burkan-2H ballistic missile toward Riyadh, the capital of Saudi Arabia.
+Saudi air defenses employed at least four Patriot interceptors, which the Saudi Ministry of Defense said successfully destroyed the incoming missile.
+According to Yemen’s Houthi-controlled Defense Ministry, the Burkan-2H was aimed at the King Khalid International Airport.

 The Houthis’ news channel, Al-Masirah, said on Twitter: “We repeatedly affirmed that capitals of aggression states won’t be spared from our ballistic missiles in retaliation for the constant targeting of innocent civilians.”
 Secretary General of the Gulf Cooperation Council Abdullatif Al-Zayani condemned the attack, saying it was a “cowardly terrorist attack that manifests the state of confusion” of the Houthi-Saleh group and their “insistence to carry on with exposing the region’s security and stability to grave dangers.”